-1 as traffic filters do not currently affect journeys from their home to nearby main roads around their local neighbourhood.
+Blue Badge holders who do not live within an LTN will see no change from the current position after the exemption policy is implemented.
+These Blue Badge holders have been given consideration, but will not be included in the exemptions, as traffic filters do not currently affect journeys from their home to nearby main roads around their local neighbourhood.
 However, they may be able to use the exceptional circumstance dispensation to apply for an exemption which allows access through a designated filter in an LTN.

-TfL and taxi/PHV providers to explore the possibility of a technological and regulatory solution, which would allow Similarly, people with disabilities who rely on taxis and PHVs, carers who are not eligible for the Blue Badge exemption and doctors will not benefit from the new exemption policy.
-As discussed in the 'Overview' paragraphs at the start of section 3 of the programme-wide RIA, the council seeks to balance exemptions with the benefits of reducing local traffic for all residents, including those with protected characteristics who have benefitted from the LTNs as they currently exist. specific and time- limited exemptions for taxis/PHVs which are carrying Blue Badge holders who are Islington residents.
+Similarly, people with disabilities who rely on taxis and PHVs, carers who are not eligible for the Blue Badge exemption and doctors will not benefit from the new exemption policy.
+As discussed in the 'Overview' paragraphs at the start of section 3 of the programme-wide RIA, the council seeks to balance exemptions with the benefits of reducing local traffic for all residents, including those with protected characteristics who have benefitted from the LTNs as they currently exist.

 At time of writing, it is not possible to implement an exemption for Blue Badge holders using taxis or PHVs, as enforcement cameras would not know whether a Blue Badge holder (who is resident in an Islington LTN) is travelling in a vehicle.
 To apply the exemption to these Blue Badge holders, the implementable solution would be to exempt all taxis and PHVs that could use Islington's roads, which would have significant impacts in terms of traffic volumes and dilute the benefits of the LTNs.
 There are 114,900 licenced taxis and PHVs operating in London, as of 2020 (source).
 This alternative is not considered acceptable.
 Therefore, for the purposes of the experimental traffic order and any future traffic order which supersedes the ETO, Penalty Charge Notices (PCNs) will apply to non-exempt vehicles going through the filters.

-Monitoring traffic levels after implementation of the exemption policy to ensure traffic is kept at low levels.
-If traffic increases significantly, a review of exemptions would take place.
-Ensure signage is appropriate at camera- If a technological solution can be found which allows specific and timed exemptions for only those taxi/PHV trips taken by Blue Badge holders who are resident in Islington, compatible with our current use of Automatic Numberplate Recognition (ANPR), then the council will consider exemptions for taxis/PHVs for the purpose of enforced filters.
+If a technological solution can be found which allows specific and timed exemptions for only those taxi/PHV trips taken by Blue Badge holders who are resident in Islington, compatible with our current use of Automatic Numberplate Recognition